 We aim to build the capacity and confidence of children and young people to do something meaningful.
 Depending on the context and culture, they choose different forms of expression and different topics to be addressed.
 Children and young people in Egypt chose music, theatre, graffiti as well as photography and handicrafts to express themselves.
 They addressed challenges like discrimination, violence, gender equality, children’s rights and safe spaces for art projects.
-In Iraq the main topics the young people chose to express through art were the access to green spaces, justice and safe sport spaces for girls to do sport.
-Through art exhibitions, theatre and dance performances, posters and murals, quests and flash mobs, children and youth in Ukraine wish to prevent violence and bullying, ensure places for leisure activities, promote careful attitude to nature, and revive cultural traditions.
+In Iraq the main topics the young people chose to convey through art were the access to green spaces, justice and safe environments for girls to do sport.
+Through art exhibitions, theatre and dance performances, posters and murals, quests and flash mobs, children and youth in Ukraine aimed to prevent violence and bullying, ensure places for leisure activities, promote careful attitude to nature, and revive cultural traditions.

 Art can help break down stereotypes.

 Children and young people get together to create something new in a team.
 Through teamwork, the young participants learn to work together and see each other as partners rather than focusing on their differences.
 Art is a tool to overcome national barriers but also to break gender norms.
 Through theatre and drama that address social justice issues, for example, confidence and healing can be promoted.

 With performances or events in schools and the community, adolescents get the chance to promulgate social issues that affect them.
 This raises general awareness and gets people to reflect on child rights.
 Children also learn how to attract support from local authorities, businesses, and adult allies.

 We use the method of participatory action research.